hazae41/create-saurus/README.md

 It has better security standards, and aims to standardize protocols and plugins.

 Saurus is revolutionary for server admins, from small server admins to large network admins.

+### How to make plugins?

+You can follow the tutorial for making a plugin [here](https://github.com/saurusmc/create-saurus/wiki/Making-a-plugin)